swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

 that the testing library emits.

 Furthermore, tools can derive the same information that issue kind provides by inspecting the issue fields.
-For example, presence of an `miscount` field indicates this issue was the "confirmationMiscounted" kind.
+For example, presence of an `confirmationMiscount` field indicates this issue was the "confirmationMiscounted" kind.

 ## Acknowledgments